 - (a) The company has a related party relationship with its parent and ultimate parent company, as well as with its directors and those of the parent.
-The Directors of the company are collectively referred to as "key management personnel". - (b) During the year, there were related party transactions in the ordinary course of business as follows:
+The Directors of the company are collectively referred to as "key management personnel". - (b) There were related party transactions in the ordinary course of business as follows:

-2022 2021

 Transactions with a director:

-Consultancy fees paid to Geoffrey Messado (note 9) \$ 300,000 1,200,000
+Consultancy fees paid to Geoffrey Messado (note 9)